 - The Traffic Safety Program is funded by federal grants and is focused on reducing deaths, injuries, and costs associated with motor vehicle crashes.

-- The ESC of Lake Erie West is also the approval agent for Home Education for four local districts.
+- The ESC of Lake Erie West is also a consultant for Home Education for four local districts.